Presidential pardons and the case from Maine that once besmirched the process

 It turned out, however, that Morse had temporarily provoked his symptoms by surreptitiously drinking soapsuds and other chemicals.

 Once out of prison, his escapades resumed.
-During the era of the First World War, Morse again became a major force in international shipping.
-Less than a decade after emerging from prison, the government won an 11.5-million-dollar verdict against Morse for lining his pockets with government funds and only delivering 22 of the 36 ships it had ordered from him.
+During the era of World War I, Morse again became a major force in international shipping.
+Less than a decade after emerging from prison, the government won an $11.5 million verdict against Morse for lining his pockets with government funds and only delivering 22 of the 36 ships it had ordered from him.

-As President Taft himself acknowledged, Morse’s deception, “shakes one’s faith in expert testimony and also expert examinations.”
+As Taft himself acknowledged, Morse’s deception, “shakes one’s faith in expert testimony and also expert examinations.”

-The Morse case illustrates a cautionary tale about the issuance of pardons and also points out a powerful feature of them, namely, that they’re irrevocable.
+The Morse case illustrates a cautionary tale about issuance of pardons and also points up a powerful feature of them, namely, that they’re irrevocable.

 Despite the Morse fiasco, Taft was more parsimonious over all with his pardoning authority than most other American presidents.

-Franklin Delano Roosevelt, with 2819, leads the list, in part because he served some four years longer than any other president.
+President Franklin Delano Roosevelt, with 2,819, leads the list, in part because he served some four years longer than any other president.

-President Clinton comes in 12th at 396 but 140 were issued on one day alone, his final in the White House.
-The most controversial of these was to Marc Rich, a multi million-dollar hedge fund director who had contributed to Clinton campaigns and who faced tax, wire fraud and racketeering charges.
+President Bill Clinton comes in 12th at 396 but 140 were issued on one day alone, his final in the White House.
+The most controversial of these was to Marc Rich, a multimillion dollar hedge fund director who had contributed to Clinton campaigns and who faced tax, wire fraud and racketeering charges.

-President Trump has fallen behind these others so far in the number of pardons issued but the book on him has yet to be written in this regard.
+Trump falls behind these others so far in the number of pardons issued but the book on him has yet to be written in this regard.
 Moreover, his use of the process has recently been noted not for the number of pardons but for the apparent favoritism to his close political supporters.

 -